dharmik529/CampusAgile/README.md

 CI Service and Repository Link:

-- CI Service: Travis CI
+- CI Service: Github actions
-- GitHub repository is linked to Travis CI, and Travis CI is triggered on every push to the GitHub repository.
+- GitHub repository is linked to workflows, and workflow is triggered on every push to the GitHub repository.

 Justification for Travis CI:

-Travis CI is chosen for its ease of use, excellent integration with GitHub, and robust support for Node.js projects.
-It offers both free and paid plans, making it accessible to both open-source and commercial projects.
-It also provides excellent documentation and a wide range of build environments and deployment options.
+We chose Github Actions because it can ssh into my vps and run a script to pull and redeploy

 Pros/Cons Matrix for CI Services: